ichiche/Azure-PowerShell/To-Do-List.md

 - Update Azone Script to support more services
 - Get Service Endpoint Status (TBC)
 - Get Management Group hierarchy (TBC)

-# Remark
-- Can retrieve AzureFiles by running Get-AzRecoveryServicesBackupProtectionPolicy, but unable to list Azure File Share of all storage account without access key
 ```